How to get the most out of driver-based reporting

 By utilising these reports, you can start to uncover exactly who in your organisation is driving in a risky manner.

 One of the biggest things to be mindful of when looking at report data is how meaningful a single data point is.
 Yes, it’s important to investigate why an employee was travelling 20+km/h over the speed limit.
-It’s also important to understand why harsh acceleration, breaking, and cornering events occurred.
+It’s also important to understand why harsh acceleration, braking, and cornering events occurred.
 But while single events are often a red flag, they don’t tell the whole story.
 That’s why we recommend looking at driving trends.

 What to be on the lookout for